Tallest Cricketer in the World: Full List of Tallest Players in Cricket History

 10 – Peter George – 6’8″

-Peter George was a tall Australian bowler at 6 feet 8 inches.
+Peter George height is 6 feet 8 inches.
 During his domestic career, he made some noise with his performances.
 However, he could only play one international match, where he took only 2 wickets at an economy of 2.75.
 He showed some promise but could never maintain it for the long term.
-However, his height made him one of the talking points when he played his maiden test match.
+Nonetheless, his height made him one of the talking points when he played his maiden Test match.

 • National Team: Australia